Dr Oliver Fartach-Naini

 The CD "Didar - Live in Berlin" featuring Majid Derakhshani (Composition, Tar, Voice), Thea Nielsen (Flute) and Amir Abbas Zare (Daf) and Oliver on guitar is one of his latest projects and yet another exciting venture discovering new horizons.

-To date he has released 7 CDs with 5 different chamber music formations for the German Labels DEUTSCHE GRAMMOPHON, Kreuzberg Records and Acoustic Music Records as well as Credia International (Universal) and Ethnoclassics.
+To date he has released 11 CDs including 7 different chamber music formations for the German Labels DEUTSCHE GRAMMOPHON, Kreuzberg Records, Acoustic Music Records as well as Credia International (Universal) and Ethnoclassics.

-The German publisher Edition Margaux honors Oliver with the Collection Oliver Fartach-Naini which is a selection of the numerous pieces composers from all over the world have dedicated to Oliver and his ensembles.
+The German publisher Edition Margaux created the Collection Oliver Fartach-Naini which is a selection of the numerous pieces composers from all over the world have dedicated to Oliver and his ensembles.
 Oliver is a featured artist of the New York String Manufacturer La Bella.

 His standing as an educator has seen him selected as the repertoire consultant for the 2012 AMEB classical guitar syllabus which entailed the publication of 7 graded and edited repertoire books with performance notes and the compilation of a 1000 work repertoire list.

-As a student of American guitarist and composer Laurie Randolph Oliver Fartach-Naini holds degrees from the University of the Arts Berlin (Instrumental Studies) and the Academy of Music and Theatre Felix Mendelssohn Bartholdy in Leipzig (Music Performance) and a PhD (Ethnoclassicism in Guitar Chamber Music) from the University of Adelaide.
+As a student of American guitarist and composer Laurie Randolph Oliver Fartach-Naini holds degrees from the University of the Arts Berlin (Instrumental Pedagogy) and the Academy of Music and Theatre Felix Mendelssohn Bartholdy in Leipzig (Music Performance) and a PhD (Ethnoclassicism in Guitar Chamber Music) from the University of Adelaide.